open-estuary/appbenchmark/apps/memory/lmbench_1/README.md

 # Memory Benchmark Test
 ## <a name="1">Introduction</a>
-This is a memory test using lmbench,
+This is a memory test using lmbench.

 1.Run "setup.sh" to install necessary softwares, copy files and create directories.